-

 Purpose

-By organizing regionally, participants can apply statewide insights to local realities and identify practical next steps that fit the needs of their own students, communities, and systems.
+By organizing regionally, participants applied statewide insights to local realities and identified practical next steps that fit the needs of their own students, communities, and systems.

 Session 4: Moving Forward Together

-The summit concludes with a collaborative discussion focused on sustaining momentum beyond a single event.
+The summit concluded with a collaborative discussion focused on sustaining momentum beyond a single event.

 Expanding shared data and transparency